LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Benchmarking Latent vs. Explicit Paradigms

 \revision{ \paragraph{Generative capabilities.} The advantages of the latent paradigm are most pronounced in open-ended generative tasks (Table~\ref{tab:open_ended_details}), surpassing all baselines on 14 out of 15 metrics.
 In molecule optimization, reasoning in the continuous latent manifold establishes a substantial lead over discrete planning.
 Furthermore, the 8B-parameter LatentChem consistently outperforms the state-of-the-art results from Claude 3.7 Sonnet reported in ChemCoTBench (see Appendix~\ref{app:sota_comparison} for detailed comparison).
 Notably, on the challenging GSK3-$\beta$ task, LatentChem achieves a success rate of \textbf{82\%} (vs. 67\% for explicit CoT).
 This validates that high-dimensional latent exploration unlocks a level of ``generative creativity'' and navigational precision that is inaccessible to explicit token-based methods. }

 \revision{ \paragraph{Robustness on deterministic mappings.} The performance contrast between task categories offers critical insight into the mechanism of latent thinking.
 As shown in the ``Closed'' columns of Table~\ref{tab:main_results}, while the latent approach maintains a leading position, the margin is narrower compared to open-ended tasks.
-This aligns with the nature of closed-ended tasks as deterministic mapping problems, where the benefits of creative exploration are naturally saturated.
-Crucially, however, internalized reasoning preserves foundational precision, allowing the system to maintain competitive parity with explicit baselines even on these rigid tasks, effectively bypassing the typical trade-off between creativity and accuracy. }
+This aligns with the nature of closed-ended tasks as deterministic mapping problems, where the benefits of creative exploration are naturally saturated. \camera{Crucially, however, internalized reasoning preserves foundational precision: although it does not yield per-subtask dominance on rigid tasks, it maintains competitive parity with explicit baselines, effectively bypassing the typical trade-off between creativity and accuracy\aftercamera{, while absolute reaction-prediction accuracy remains modest}.} }

+\revision{ \paragraph{Overall superiority.} Table~\ref{tab:main_results} reports the non-tie win rate ($\mathcal{R}_{win}^*$) against the strong explicit baseline (Stage 1+2+4). \camera{This primary comparison isolates the reasoning interface under a shared Stage-4 optimization procedure: GRPO provides the training method, while latent thinking or CoT define the interface used for reasoning.} LatentChem demonstrates robust superiority, dominating on ChemCoTBench (\textbf{59.88\%}) and ChEBI-20 (\textbf{85.26\%}), while generalizing well to ChemLLMBench (\textbf{55.58\%}).
+On Mol-Instructions, it maintains competitive parity (\textbf{49.88\%}).
+These results confirm that the latent reasoning paradigm offers a superior substrate for complex chemical logic, enhancing capabilities without compromising foundational proficiency on standard tasks. }

-\revision{ \paragraph{Inference efficiency.} Beyond capability, we quantify efficiency by contrasting the total reasoning overhead (baseline CoT tokens vs. LatentChem's combined latent and textual steps).
-As shown in Figure~\ref{fig:efficiency}, by compressing verbose linguistic thought, LatentChem reduces this overhead by factors ranging from \textbf{5.4$\times$} to \textbf{29.9$\times$} (average \textbf{10.84$\times$}).
-This confirms that the latent paradigm is not only effectively superior but also computationally transformative, breaking the inference latency bottleneck inherent to traditional CoT.
+\revision{ \paragraph{Inference efficiency.} Beyond capability, we quantify \camera{reasoning step overhead} by contrasting the total reasoning overhead (baseline CoT tokens vs. LatentChem's combined latent and textual steps). \camera{Here, one step means generating one latent token or one text token.} \camera{As shown in Figure~\ref{fig:efficiency}, by compressing verbose linguistic thought, LatentChem reduces reasoning step overhead by factors ranging from \textbf{5.4$\times$} to \textbf{29.9$\times$} (average \textbf{10.84$\times$}, with a measured \textbf{5.96$\times$} wall-clock speedup; see Appendix~\ref{app:latency_budget_analysis}) for protocol and details results of the wall-clock latency experiment.} This confirms that the latent paradigm is not only effectively superior but also computationally transformative, \camera{reducing reasoning overhead beyond traditional CoT}.